 - Strengths and weaknesses – you will learn where you can beat your rivals and where you need to improve.

 - Indicators of the value of your product – how unique and in-demand it is in the market.

 - Any gaps in the marketing strategy of competitors or the quality of their product.

 - Opinions of customers and buyers – reviews will tell you what users think.

 Why is it necessary to regularly conduct a competitive market analysis?
-The result will point you to the points where you can outperform your rivals and keep the audience.
+First, the result will point you to where you can outperform your rivals and keep the audience.
 This will give you a guideline for growth.
 In addition, you will be aware of industry trends.
-More details about a competitive analysis and its components, how to conduct it, and what illustrative examples of competitor analysis templates look like later in our article.
+More details about a competitive analysis and its components, how to conduct it, and what illustrative examples of competitor analysis templates look like are later in our article.

 Best 5 Competitor Analysis Template

 Instead of tinkering with creating a report for yourself, we suggest using some of the best competitor analysis templates.
 A template will facilitate this process and help avoid mistakes when defining the reporting structure.